usnistgov/ElectionGlossary/index.md

 ## <a name="QR-Code®"></a>QR Code®
-An optical, 2-D machine-readable representation of data that conform to the accepted [standard](#standard).
+A 2-D, trademarked barcode.
+An optical, 2-D machine-readable representation of data that conforms to accepted [standards](#standard).

 Synonyms: `Quick Response code`

+## <a name="range voting"></a>range voting
+A [vote variation](#vote-variation) for single-seat contests, in which voters give each candidate a score, the scores are added (or averaged), and the candidate with the highest total is elected.

 ## <a name="ranked-choice-voting"></a>ranked choice voting
 A [vote variation](#vote-variation):